mikey-7x/Headless-firefox/README.md

   - Full desktop with `XFCE4`
 - Access from another device using local WiFi
 - Touch-friendly via noVNC
-- Minimal mode is highly flexible and you can access your terminal (like termux's terminal) Headlessly,it is suitable in landscape mode
+- Minimal mode is highly flexible and you can access your terminal (like termux's terminal) and Firefox Headlessly,it is suitable in landscape mode
 - Full desktop mode not include any terminal but it specially designed for access Headless firefox with potrait mode

 ---